dconlisk/bristol-stool-chart-flutter-app/README.md

 ### Deploying the Android app to the Google Play Store

 Ensure that the app uses a unique build number, e.g. 2.0.3+23  (23 must be unique in the Google Play store, if not then just bump it up one)
-Run `fvm flutter build appbundle` to generate an Android App Bundle.
+Run `fvm flutter build appbundle` to generate an Android App Bundle (build/app/outputs/bundle/release/app-release.aab).
 This can then be uploaded to the Google Play Store.

-To install the app on a device, go to the App Bundle explorer in the Google Play console, and click on the Downloads tab.
+To install and test the app on a device before publishing, go to the App Bundle explorer in the Google Play console, and click on the Downloads tab.
 Download the signed, universal APK and then run
 `adb install /Users/david/Downloads/23.apk` (or whatever the apk file is called) to deploy the APK to the device.
 This should be signed and match the installed version of the app from the Google Play store.